SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-10-weekend-editrix-exposed.md

 $$

 Now we've reconstructed the counts in the trial.
-(Approximately; almost certainly we should round 100.44 to 100 and 7.56 to 8 to get integer numbers of people!)
+(Approximately; almost certainly we should round 100.44 down to 100 and 7.56 up to 8 to get integer numbers of people!)
 Armed with that, we can compute the Positive Predictive Value and the Negative Predictive Value:

 $$